thenewwazoo/homebridge-lutron-caseta-leap/README.md

 * [Pico Remotes](https://www.lutron.com/en-US/Products/Pages/Components/PicoWirelessController/Models.aspx)
 * Caseta Occupancy Sensors

 Because HomeKit control for dimmers and switches, etc, are natively supported by the Smart Bridge, this plugin doesn't implement them.
 If you want to help out and add support, please see the [To-do and contributions](#to-do-and-contributions) section at the bottom of this document.
+Serena Smart Wood Blinds support in this plugin can be disabled.

 This plugin makes use of the [lutron-leap-js](https://github.com/thenewwazoo/lutron-leap-js) library, which implements the Lutron LEAP protocol, used by the Lutron mobile apps and third-party integrations.
 It has been tested with the non-Pro and Pro bridges, and may also be able to work with RA2 (but has not been tested).